 To assess the clinical efficacy of automated insulin delivery in the home setting as compared with standard self-directed insulin delivery in pregnant women with T1D.
-The primary efficacy objective is to maintain glucose levels within the target range of 3.9-7.8 mmol/L based on subcutaneous CGM measures.
+The primary efficacy objective is to maintain glucose levels within the target range (TIR 3.5-7.8 mmol/L) based on the international consensus targets for subcutaneous CGM measures (15).